prem2230/Fetch_Data_App/README.md

 # Simple React Data Fetching App
-#This is a simple React application that fetches data from a mock API and displays it based on user interactions.
+#This is a simple React application that fetches data from a fake API and displays it based on user interactions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).